 Decision Management also helps you enhance your customers’ experience when contacting your support team.
 Decision Management APIs allow you to display in your call center agents’ portal information about the customer’s redeemed and next best offers.

-Permissions to access and use the offer decisioning capabilities are managed using the Adobe Admin Console.
+Permissions to access and use decisioning capabilities are managed using the Adobe Admin Console.

 To grant access to the Decision Management functionality, you need to create a Product profile and assign the corresponding permissions to your users.
 Learn more on managing Journey Optimizer users and permissions in this section.